ergoplatform/ergodocs/docs/dev/anatomy/transactions/chained.md

 consecutive_transactions = 3

-# the amount of time in seconds the program will pause in between submitting txs
+# the amount of time in seconds the program will pause in between submitting transactions
 sleep_time = 0.5

 # here, we calculate the number of ergs required for the genesis outbox